adamtjay/quick-blackjack-game/project-worksheet.md

 ## Priority Matrix

-Include a full list of features that have been prioritized based on the `Time and Importance` Matix.
+Include a full list of features that have been prioritized based on the `Time and Importance` Matrix.

 ----->>> Picture: /img/priority-matrix.jpg